 Turner's syndrome, is partial or complete loss of second X-chromosome in new birth females (Ramirez and Villarreal, 2016).
 This syndrome is not inherited by parents, normal people contain the 46 chromosome but inherited people have 45X chromosome (Kadakol et al., 2017).
-It is designed by Henry Turner in 1938 which included the short stature, sexual infantilism, cubitus valgus and pterygium coli (Shankar and Backelijauw, 2018).
-Ford et al. recognized the syndrome's chromosomal base in 1959 and find out that presented 45X chromosomes in patients with single X chromosome.
-It is occur in one every 2500-3000 live birth and it is only full monosomy which is compatible with life (Ramirez and Villarreal, 2016).
-Common issues was recognized in Turner syndrome that is Short stature, pubertal delay/ovarian insufficiency, cardiac and renal abnormalities, sensorineural hearing loss, ophthalmologic problems, abnormalities. metabolic thyroid syndrome, inflammatory bowel disease and neurocognitive issues (Shankar and Backelijauw, 2018).
+It occur in one every 2500-3000 live birth and it is only full monosomy which is compatible with life (Ramirez and Villarreal, 2016).
+Common symptoms were recognized in Turner syndrome that is Short stature, pubertal delay/ovarian insufficiency, cardiac and renal abnormalities, sensorineural hearing loss, ophthalmologic problems, thyroid abnormalities, metabolic syndrome, inflammatory bowel disease neurocognitive issues (Shankar Backelijauw, 2018).
 Turner syndrome with mosaicism is defined as the chromosomal abnormality may be present in some cells.
 This syndrome was found in 1-2% pregnant ladies and 99% have a spontaneous abortion.
-About 60% cases of turner syndrome that has 45X chromosomes, 5-10% cases show X chromosome anomalies which is deletion of long or short arms, isochromosomes or ring chromosomes and 6-9% cases shows a normal or structurally Y chromosomes (Iqbal, 2014).
+About 60% cases of turner syndrome that has 45X chromosomes, 5-10% cases show X chromosome anomalies which is deletion of long or short arms, isochromosomes or ring chromosomes and 6-9% cases shows a normal or structurally Y chromosomes (Igbal, 2014).